FreeCAD/FPA/_programs/job_offers.md

 * Any contributor, FreeCAD community member or just anybody else who wishes to be considered for one of the programs above should submit a proposal in writing to the FPA.
 The proposal should minimally contain:

-  1. Your understanding and acceptance of all the conditions stated on this page
+  1. Your understanding and acceptance of all the conditions stated on this page, including the "General conditions" below
   2. Desmonstration that you have the required skills, motivation, or any other reason why you are the right person to do the job
   3. A plan of what you intent to do (it might differ from our proposal above)

 * All candidates will be considered by the FPA general body and approved by vote.

+* Candidates need to be registered as independent workers in their country, and be able to submit invoices.

 ## General conditions

+The conditions below apply to all job offers:

 * The tasks described in the job description above and the conditions below will be be gathered into a contract, to be signed by the candidate.